openspim/openspim.github.io/Table_of_parts_X-OpenSPIM.md

 ---
 <span style="color:#4169E1; font-weight:bold"> This site lists the additional parts required to assemble an X-OpenSPIM configuration (four-lens geometry) with dual sided illumination and dual sided detection as shown in the image below and is an upgrade from the original <a href=\Table_of_parts>L-OpenSPIM design</a>.</span>

-The described X-OpenSPIM system is equipped with two  <a href="https://andor.oxinst.com/products/scmos-camera-series/neo-5-5-scmos">Andor sCMOS Neo 5.5 cameras</a> which together with the Hamamatsu Flash4 and PCO Edge cameras are known to work with µManager’s <a href="https://micro-manager.org/wiki/Utilities#Multi-Camera">Multi-Camera</a> function.
+The described X-OpenSPIM system is equipped with two  <a href="https://andor.oxinst.com/products/scmos-camera-series/neo-5-5-scmos">Andor sCMOS Neo 5.5 cameras</a> which together with the Hamamatsu Flash4 and PCO Edge cameras are known to work with µManager’s &nbsp;&nbsp;<a href="https://micro-manager.org/wiki/Utilities#Multi-Camera">Multi-Camera</a> function.

-To have two laser lines available (488 and 561) we chose a multiple wavelength laser system <p><a href=https://www.vortranlaser.com>Stradus VersaLase</a></p>.
+To have two laser lines available (488 and 561) we chose a multiple wavelength laser system <a href=https://www.vortranlaser.com>Stradus VersaLase.</a>

-Some self-made parts, including an X-OpenSPIM acquisition chamber, can be purchased from <a href="https://www.pfde.co.uk/p/698089/openspim-microscope-parts">Pieter Fourie Design and Engineering</a>.
+Some self-made parts, including an X-OpenSPIM acquisition chamber, can be purchased from <a href="https://www.pfde.co.uk/p/698089/openspim-microscope-parts">Pieter Fourie Design and Engineering.</a>

 <figure align="center">
   <img src="images/X-OpenSPIM_rendering_topview.jpg" width="1280">